jbmusso/grex/README.md

 var trxn = new g.begin(typeDef);
 ```

-If there is already a Type definition for a preoprty, the passed in type definition is merged with the existing type definition and takes precedence.
+If there is already a Type definition for a property, the passed in type definition is merged with the existing type definition and takes precedence.

 ## Examples